softlayer/githubio_source/content/reference/datatypes/SoftLayer_User_Permission_Group/_index.md

 -----
 [expirationDate]: #expirationdate
 #### [expirationDate]
-The date the temporary group will be destroyed.
+The date the group will be destroyed.
 <span class="type-label">Type: </span>**dateTime**